 You can check out our information about having a bone marrow test.

-As well as the tests above, some people need one or two other tests.
-You may have any of these tests
+As well as the tests above, some people need other tests.
+You may have one or more of these tests.

 A lumbar puncture is a test to check the fluid that circulates round the brain and spinal cord (the cerebrospinal fluid or CSF).
 This is to see whether there are any lymphoma cells in your cerebrospinal fluid (CSF).